oussama95boussaid/AlexNet_For_Traffic_Signs_Recognition/README.md

 - **Feature extraction**.
 Take a pretrained neural network and replace the final (classification) layer with a new classification layer, or perhaps even a small feedforward network that ends with a new classification layer.
 During training the weights in all the pre-trained layers are frozen, so only the weights for the new layer(s) are trained.
 In other words, the gradient doesn't flow backwards past the first new layer.
 - **Finetuning**.
 This is similar to feature extraction except the pre-trained weights aren't frozen.
 The network is trained end-to-end.

+Download the training data and AlexNet weights.
+<a href="https://d17h27t6h515a5.cloudfront.net/topher/2016/October/580a829f_train/train.p" > training data </a>

 # 1. AlexNet for inference on the image set it was trained on.
 <img src="poodle.png"  title="poodle">
 <img src="weasel.png"  title="weasel">